 INGSA International Science Council

-INGSA is a collaborative platform for policy exchange, capacity building and research across diverse global science advisory organisations and national systems.
-In response to the COVID-19 outbreak, INGSA has created this information hub to aggregate and share the resources and discussions relating to how science advice and evidence functions in emergencies.
-Find the page here: https://www.ingsa.org/covid/
+INGSA is a collaborative network for policy exchange, capacity building and research across diverse global science advisory organisations and national systems.
+In response to the COVID-19 outbreak, INGSA has created an information hub to aggregate and share the resources and discussions relating to how science advice and evidence functions in emergencies.

 Future Earth is a major international research platform providing the knowledge and support to accelerate transformations to a sustainable world.
 In parallel to the efforts to contain the spread of the virus and protect those who are most vulnerable, Future Earth provides an opportunity for reflection and reimagination of our future by launching a rapid foresight survey: rapid foresight survey.
 What are the biggest challenges and opportunities we will face when we begin to rebuild from this crisis?
 Are there new perspectives or new approaches that might emerge from this crisis that could help or constrain us from advancing toward a more resilient, sustainable, and equitable world?